February 7 “Whatever”

 Confessing Christ

 It is great to believe in Jesus, but we must confess Him publicly.
 When we do this with repentance, we become a follower of Him.
 When we do this every day we are a witness to Him.
-The innate power of our believe goes out into the world with our confession and someone’s life gets changed.
+The innate power of our belief goes out into the world with our confession and someone’s life gets changed.

 Scriptures